Contact The Firm

 The companies making these promises, however, are having an extremely difficult time keeping them.
 When reality hits, consumers take the fall and sometimes end up having to pay more than their original total debt.

 Signs exist that can give consumers warning that the company they are interested in is committing fraud.
 One of these signs is that the company encourages its clients to default on their current debts.
 When this happens, the person defaulting can find himself or herself facing fines and higher charges.
-Defaulting is not a sound tactic and will not be a solution to the problem.
+Defaulting may not be a sound tactic and will not be a solution to the problem.

 Another sign that a company is not trustworthy is if it asks for a high monthly service fee, or possibly a percentage of the money that they have already “saved” the consumer.
 These companies also tend to state that they can remove negative information found on credit reports.
 This simply cannot be done and is a way that companies lure in unaware consumers.